Two Prosecutors

 Two Prosecutors (Zwei Staatsanwälte) is a 2025 historical drama film written and directed by Sergei Loznitsa, based on the novella of the same name by Georgy Demidov.
-Starring Aleksandr Kuznetsov and Aleksandr Filippenko, the film follows a young Soviet prosecutor seeking justice for a prisoner during Joseph Stalin's ongoing Great Purge.
+Starring Aleksandr Kuznetsov and Aleksandr Filippenko, the film follows a young Soviet prosecutor seeking justice for a political prisoner during Joseph Stalin's ongoing Great Purge.

 The film had its world premiere in the main competition of the 78th Cannes Film Festival on 14 May 2025, where it won the François Chalais Prize.
-It will be theatrically released by Progress in Germany on 19 February 2026.
+It was theatrically released by Progress in Germany on 19 February 2026.

 Plot

 In 1937, amid Joseph Stalin's Great Purge, Kornyev, a young Soviet prosecutor who recently graduated from law school, comes across a letter written by a prisoner in Bryansk.
-Believing the man to be the victim of NKVD corruption, he attends the prison and obtains a visit through his oversight role in the local prosecutor's office.
+Believing the man to be the victim of NKVD corruption, he obtains a visit through his oversight role in the local prosecutor's office.

-Kornyev meets Stepniak, an imprisoned Old Bolshevik and local party stalwart.
+Despite the prison director's excuses, Kornyev insists on meeting Stepniak, an imprisoned Old Bolshevik and local party stalwart.
 He earns the old man's trust by recounting how he had attended one of Stepniak's speeches about truth and Bolshevism at his law school.
 Stepniak shows Kornyev torture wounds received after refusing to falsely confess and begs him to tell Stalin or members of the Politburo about the wrongful convictions and illegal actions taken against loyal citizens who learn of or resist the NKVD's corruption.
-As Kornyev leaves, a prison official observing him makes a phone call while insulting his intelligence.
+As Kornyev leaves, the prison director observing him makes a phone call while insulting his intelligence.

 Kornyev travels to Moscow by train and tries to sleep.
-However, he is constantly woken up by a peglegged First World War veteran of the Battle of Kowel telling a story about how he had visited Vladimir Lenin in Smolny and had eventually gotten alms and was now seeking the same from Stalin.
+However, he is constantly woken up by a peglegged World War I veteran of the Battle of Kowel telling a story about how he had visited Vladimir Lenin in Smolny and had eventually gotten alms and was now seeking the same from Stalin.

 At the Procurator General's office, Kornyev struggles to navigate the Soviet bureaucracy but is given a chance at an appointment after an earnest plea to Procurator General Andrey Vyshinsky's secretary.
 After enduring a long wait, Kornyev meets Vyshinsky, tells him about the conditions in Bryansk, and shows him Stepniak's bloody letter.
 Kornyev also explains that he came directly to Vyshinsky because he fears the local prosecutor's office is cowed by the local NKVD.
 Vyshinsky tells him that without strong documentary evidence, his office cannot open an inquiry into the NKVD and sends him back to Bryansk with documents authorizing him to conduct further investigations.

 On the train back, Kornyev is seated with Vasily and Petya, who introduce themselves as engineers before giving toasts to Soviet law and playing the counterplan song on guitar for him.
 In Bryansk, the three share a ride out of the train station and Petya aggressively questions Kornyev about his virginity before they drive past Kornyev's destination.
 Vasily tells Kornyev that he is under arrest and the car enters the prison facility.